 Onions require a long growing season to reach full maturity so they are typically started in early February here in ND.
 It only takes a few weeks for them to become long and tangled.
 The onions in the picture below are 5 plus inches long.
 Time for a hair cut!

-Trimming them is very simple.
+Trimming onions is very simple.
 All you need to do is cut them back to about 1 1/2 in tall.
 That's it and you can eat all the trimmings.
 Rinse them off and use them like chives.
 They go great in quiche.
 You might want to try this quiche recipe.

 When you are all done with the hair cut your onions should look like they had a little mini lawn mower go over them.
 You will be amazed at how quickly they grow back.
 When they start to get long and tangled again give them another hair cut.
 You will want to to this several times.
 Each time you trim back the greens it forces the plants to put more energy into their roots and that is makes for more vigorous, and larger onions.